 4. Comparison of Models

 With few exceptions, the states that are deregulating use the local utility as the default provider, or, provider of last resort.
 This choice is obvious and there are no compelling reasons for a different choice, at least during the early stages of the transition.
 In the early stages of restructuring, alternative providers capture at most a small share of the market.
-The largest provider of service would appear to be the appropriate of last resort.
+The largest provider of service would appear to be the appropriate “of last resort”.
 The local utility, as the dominant provider, is therefore in the best position to be the provider of last resort.
 Even in the complete competitive model of Atlanta Gas and Light Co., AGLC was the POLR during much of the transition.

 Most states do not currently have policies for the default provider after competition has developed.
 In Delaware, the default provider during the transition is Delmarva Power & Light Company.
 After the transition, the Commission designates the default supplier, “…based on various factors.”
 However, the competitive model implicit in state deregulatory efforts indicates the likely default provider after the transition.
 Where free choice and free entry are being encouraged but not required, the local utility is likely to remain the default supplier.
 Where the local utility exits the merchant function, an alternative default provider is likely to be selected.

 Several states are observing that alternative providers are exiting the business and forcing customers to return to their utility – the default provider.
 The utility is typically charging a fixed rate, such as the standing offer, and that rate does not reflect rising wholesale prices.
-The utility, as default provider, is thereby bearing all downside risk, while not experiencing upside risk.
+The utility, as default provider, is thereby bearing all downside risk, while not experiencing upside potential.
 Although details are sketchy, it appears that utilities are typically not receiving a default service fee.
 Eric Hirst also notes that standard-offer prices are often too low with the result that the distribution utility is required to absorb market risks without compensation or potential to recover losses.
 When the utility provides default service, bears all the downside risks without compensation, restructuring is not achieving a competitive market outcome.

 The consideration of default provider by the Texas Commission alerts us to the complexity of issues and to the question whether other states are considering all the issues.
 In most states, the utility is remaining the default provider, whereas Texas is moving to an alternative provider determined by competition.
 By relying on competition, the Texas approach would presumably provide appropriate default service at minimum cost.
 However, considering the number and complexity of issues that the Texas commission had to consider, we will not speculate that this approach minimizes costs of providing default service.